Dropped kerbs for vehicles

 Application fee (non-refundable)

 Please note, crossover specification to comply with scheme construction.
-There will be no discount where it is identified that a resident is crossing the footway illegally and contributing to damage to the pavement.
+There will be no discount where it is identified that a resident is crossing the footway illegally and contributing to damage to the pavement

-Removal of bollard
+Removal of a bollard

 Application to request a tree removal in accordance with the Tree Strategy

-Removal of disabled parking bay
+Removal of a disabled parking bay

 Price on application

-Removal/remarking of a parking bay
+Removal or re-marking of a parking bay

 Price on application